UNOG-Indico/indico-core/docs/source/api/registration.rst

 Some notes on these model classes:

- * :class:`~indico.modules.events.registration.models.forms.RegistrationForm` - the actual registration form.
+ * :class:`~indico.modules.registration.models.forms.RegistrationForm` - the actual registration form.
 There can
    be several per event;
- * :class:`~indico.modules.events.registration.models.items.RegistrationFormItem` - those can be fields or sections
+ * :class:`~indico.modules.registration.models.items.RegistrationFormItem` - those can be fields or sections
    (personal or not).
 Sections can contain "children" (fields).
-They specialize into :class:`~indico.modules.events.registration.models.form_fields.RegistrationFormField`, :class:`~indico.modules.events.registration.models.form_fields.RegistrationFormPersonalDataField`, :class:`~indico.modules.events.registration.models.items.RegistrationFormSection` and :class:`~indico.modules.events.registration.models.items.RegistrationFormPersonalDataSection`;
+They specialize into :class:`~indico.modules.registration.models.form_fields.RegistrationFormField`, :class:`~indico.modules.registration.models.form_fields.RegistrationFormPersonalDataField`, :class:`~indico.modules.registration.models.items.RegistrationFormSection` and :class:`~indico.modules.registration.models.items.RegistrationFormPersonalDataSection`;
- * :class:`~indico.modules.events.registration.models.registrations.Registration` - someone's registrations at an
+ * :class:`~indico.modules.registration.models.registrations.Registration` - someone's registrations at an
    event, in a given registration form;
- * :class:`~indico.modules.events.registration.models.form_fields.RegistrationFormFieldData` - this represents the
+ * :class:`~indico.modules.registration.models.form_fields.RegistrationFormFieldData` - this represents the
    state of the "configuration" of a form item at a given point in time;
- * :class:`~indico.modules.events.registration.models.registrations.RegistrationData` - this class "links" a
+ * :class:`~indico.modules.registration.models.registrations.RegistrationData` - this class "links" a
    ``RegistrationFormFieldData`` and a ``Registration`` together.
 It is the registration's "value" for a field at a given "configuration" state.

-.. automodule:: indico.modules.events.registration
+.. automodule:: indico.modules.registration

 Models
 ++++++

-.. automodule:: indico.modules.events.registration.models.registrations
+.. automodule:: indico.modules.registration.models.registrations
     :members:
     :undoc-members:

-.. automodule:: indico.modules.events.registration.models.form_fields
+.. automodule:: indico.modules.registration.models.form_fields
     :members:
     :undoc-members:

-.. automodule:: indico.modules.events.registration.models.forms
+.. automodule:: indico.modules.registration.models.forms
     :members:
     :undoc-members:

-.. automodule:: indico.modules.events.registration.models.invitations
+.. automodule:: indico.modules.registration.models.invitations
     :members:
     :undoc-members:

-.. automodule:: indico.modules.events.registration.models.items
+.. automodule:: indico.modules.registration.models.items
     :members:
     :undoc-members: